Table of contents

 Although not exactly under the usability test umbrella, user interviews can fill in the gaps that moderated and unmoderated tests and surveys cannot always answer.
 Interviews are a great way to find out what users want from a product, how they use the product and why, and, most importantly, interviews help your team get to know the users they are designing for.
 There are some well-known techniques on how to conduct interviews, such as UX laddering or the TEDW technique to help you uncover your user’s core values.

 The main problem with conducting interviews is they are time-consuming.
-Each interview can last anywhere from 30 minutes to more than one hour, and summarizing them, let alone transcribing them, can take a while.
+Each interview can last anywhere from 30 minutes to more than one hour, and summarising them, let alone transcribing them, can take a while.
 So if you want to conduct interviews, plan enough time.

 👉 More about conducting interviews

 A quick and dirty method of testing that is free, provides fast feedback, and does not hold up production is testing the product with your colleagues who do not directly work on the product.
 This is a great way to do a trial run before testing with your users.
-Your colleagues can familiarize themselves with the product as well as give feedback and already flag any major issues.
+Your colleagues can familiarise themselves with the product as well as give feedback and already flag any major issues.

 It’s important to remember that your colleagues are not your users and your users’ feedback will take priority.
-Therefore always test with your users after conducting an inhouse test.
+Therefore always test with your users after conducting an in-house test.

 While getting results on surveys and unmoderated remote tests can be done in as little as a day, interviews and moderated tests can take up to a few weeks (sometimes longer).
 This is because you need time to set up the test, schedule your users, spend on average 30-40 minutes for each interview or test, and write up the results.
 Here are a few time-saving tips: